ralf-boltshauser/vault-8001/README.md

 - [ ] for final SNB heist there are two kind of tasks
   - [ ] global tasks like turning off security system
   - [ ] private tasks to increase your own odds (e.g. scouting for guards)
-- [ ] redo the fighting mechanic to be like SAP
 - [ ] major that can set amount of guards at a bank
   - [ ] major is assigned during an anonymous english auction
   - [ ] sticks for 5 turns